epics-modules/mrfioc2/evgMrmApp/src/evgREADME.txt

 	from either externally provided RF clock or from an on-board fractional synthesiser.

 	 Usage:
+		-Set the event clock source  (longout)
 		caput EVG$(cardNum):ClkSrc clksrc(0 to 32)
 		If clksrc == 0 means clk source is internal i.e on-board fractional synthesiser.
  	The clk speed will be set to the previously requested clkspeed.
 		If clksrc > 0 means clk source is external and the clk speed will be set RF frequency divided by clksrc.
 So to have clk speed of RF/4 command will be caput EVG$(cardNum):ClkSrc 4

+		-Set the event clock frequency (longout)
 		caput EVG$(cardNum):ClkSpeed clkspeed(50 to 125)
 	This pv is used to set the clk speed if the clk source is internal(i.e. 0).
 	If the clk source is external(i.e > 0) then the requested clk speed is recorded and is used whenever the Clk Source changes to internal.

 	Macro: 	$(cardNum) = Logical card number EVG

 -------------------------------------------------------------------------------